ShanmukhSravanthM/ABCLibrary/README.md

 # ABCLibrary
-Simple Library application which will status of book availability.
+Simple Library application which will allocate books, provide information and status of book availability.